tpkelly/essentials-paged-carousel/README.md

 ShinobiEssentials Paged Carousel (Objective-C)
 =====================

-This project demonstrates how to build a paged carousel using ShinobiEssentials, and provides a simple helper class (`PagedCarouselHelper`) which is reusable in your own projects.
+This project provides a simple helper class (`PagedCarouselHelper`) which is reusable in your own project, and demonstrates how to use it.

 ![Screenshot](screenshot.png?raw=true)

-You can reuse `PagedCarouselHelper` in your own projects - see [Using PagedCarouselHelper](#PagedCarouselHelper).
+See [Using PagedCarouselHelper](#PagedCarouselHelper) for more details on reusing `PagedCarouselHelper`.

 Building the project
 ------------------